Skip to content

 • HLA-B27, urinalysis

 In cases where episcleritis appears as the initial manifestation of granulomatosis with polyangiitis, renal dysfunction may coexist 3).
-When both ocular inflammation and renal function abnormalities are present, promptly investigate for systemic vasculitis including granulomatosis with polyangiitis.
+When both ocular inflammation and renal function abnormalities are present, promptly investigate systemic vasculitis including granulomatosis with polyangiitis.
 For refractory or recurrent episcleritis, it is desirable to evaluate disease activity and initiate treatment for the underlying disease in collaboration with rheumatology and internal medicine.

 Low-concentration topical steroids are the first-line treatment.
 Antibiotic eye drops are often used concurrently to help differentiate from scleritis.